Home

 • Level I - CPT Medical coding maintained by the American Medical Association.

-• Level II - Alphanumeric codes used primarily to identify products, supplies, and services that are not included in the CPT codes, such as durable medical equipment, ambulance services, prosthetics, and supplies that are used outside of a providers office.
+• Level II – Alphanumeric codes used primarily to identify products, supplies, and services that are not included in the CPT codes.
+These include durable medical equipment, ambulance services, prosthetics, and supplies that are used outside of a providers office.

 • Level III - Known as local codes.
 These were developed by state Medicaid agencies, Medicare contractors, and private insurers to use in certain programs.
 Level III codes were discontinued in 2003.

 The AMA revises the CPT codes annually.
 CPT codes are sometimes accompanied by modifiers.
-These are two digit codes associated with a CPT code which indicate the procedure has been altered.
+These modifiers are two digit codes associated with a CPT code which indicate the procedure has been altered – or modified – or provide more specific treatment info.
 These modifiers are described in appendix A of the CPT publication.

-CPT medical billing codes submitted on an insurance claim are associated with the ICD-9 code to show the procedure is medically necessary.
-There may be more than one ICD-9 code associated with each CPT code.
-The CMS 1500 form can accommodate up to 4 ICD-9 codes in box 21 of the form as referenced by the diagnosis pointer in box 24E.
+CPT medical billing codes submitted on an insurance claim are associated with the diagnosis code to show the procedure is medically necessary.
+There may be more than one ICD code associated with each CPT code.
+The CMS 1500 form can accommodate up to four ICD codes in box 21 of the form as referenced by the diagnosis pointer in box 24E.

 CPT Category I Code Organization